Delt06/ui-framework/README.md

 ## Usage

+If you need to use the plugin in an assembly definition, make sure to add a reference to `DELTation.UI`.

+To create your first screen:

 1) On a canvas, create a `GameObject` and attach `GameScreen` component to it.
 2) Attach open/close animations to the child object if required.
 3) Call `Open()`/`Close()` on the screen object.